PAINTING THE BRUGGE CITYSCAPE THROUGH THE LENS

 Bruges is a city full of history and vibrant contemporary culture.
-It is also a short distance from vibrant art and culture hubs Brussels, Amsterdam, and even Paris to name just a few.
-You will almost surely want to add extra days before or after your workshop.
+It is also a short distance from other vibrant art and culture hubs.

-Glen will be happy to share his before and after itinerary with workshop participants, and to offer his thoughts on art and art history throughout those journeys.
-Tentatively, Glen will plan to arrive August 3.
-On August 4, he will visit the Markt, Belfort tower, and the Historium to get acquainted with our host city.
-After the workshop, on August 11, he will visit the Groeningemuseum, the definitive museum of the Primitives.
-August 12 will be a fun trip to the Frietmuseum (museum of the potato) and a visit Chez Vincent for some of the world's best frites.
-Other destinations may include the cities of Ghent, Brussels, and Antwerp.
-And evenings during the workshop will always include the option to join Glen for a dinner or short sightseeing excursion.
+We will plan to arrive in Belgium on August 3.
+On August 4, we will visit the Markt, Belfort tower, and the Historium to get acquainted with our host city.
+The workshop itself will run from August 5-9.
+Nightly activities will also be available during the workshop dates.
+After the workshop, on August 10, we will visit the Groeningemuseum, the definitive museum of the Primitives.
+August 11 will be a fun trip to the Frietmuseum (Museum of the Potato) and a visit to Chez Vincent for some of the world's best frites.
+On August 12 & 13 we will visit the artistically significant cities of Ghent and Antwerp to view masterworks in person and discuss.

 Total cost: €1050

-This is the cost for the workshop.
+This is the cost for the workshop and tours.
 Transportation, room, and board are the responsibility of the participant.
 Early enrollees may be able to arrange for a group rate on accommodations and possibly coordinate travel.

 Total cost: $175